faskai/amethyst/README.md

 * Seamless code gen: Just type or talk freely, and the IDE will automatically convert Casual Language to Formal Language.
 * Deploying, monitoring, scaling.
 * Inputs and triggers: what starts an agent or application?
 API call, webhook, user input, etc.
-* Chat with amethyst: Instead of writing .amt files, just send a message (ACL) and the agent will execute it.
+* Chat with amethyst: Instead of writing .amt files, just send a message and the agent will execute it.
 * Multiplayer chat with humans and agents for group collaborative editing.
 * Live multimodal agents: Agents that run continuously and can see, hear and read by processing a stream of data (audio, video, XR, streaming text).
 * Dynamic `blocks`: Agents will produce dynamic Amethyst `blocks` from streaming input which will be executed at runtime.
 It's basically like an Agent dynamically coding and executing it.
 You don't even need to write the Agent logic beforehand.
 For example: